panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 ### 4.1 Refactor string concatentation

-The string interpolation replaces the string concatenation when constructing large strings.
+The string interpolation replaces the string concatenation when making lengthy strings.
 That's the benefit of string interpolation I like the most.

 If for some reason you're still concatenating string literals and expressions: